 - Treatment and Disposal of Medical Waste

 Medical waste is primarily regulated by state environmental and health departments.
-EPA does not currently have congressional authority to regulate medical waste and has not had authority since the expiration of the Medical Waste Tracking Act (MWTA) of 1988 in 1991.
+EPA has not had authority, specifically for medical waste, since the Medical Waste Tracking Act (MWTA) of 1988 expired in 1991.
 It is important to contact your state environmental program first when disposing of medical waste.
 Contact your state environmental protection agency and your state health agency for more information regarding your state's regulations on medical waste.

 Other federal agencies have regulations regarding medical waste.
 These agancies include Centers for Disease Control (CDC), Occupational Safety and Helath Administration (OSHA), U.S. Food and Drug Administration (FDA), and potentially others.

 Concern for the potential health hazards of medical wastes grew in the 1980s after medical wastes were washing up on several east coast beaches.
 This prompted Congress to enact The MWTA of 1988.
 The MWTA was a two-year federal program in which EPA was required to promulgate regulations on management of medical waste.
 The Agency did so on March 24, 1989.
 The regulations for this two year program went into effect on June 24, 1989 in four states - New York, New Jersey, Connecticut, and Rhode Island and Puerto Rico.
 The regulations expired on June 21, 1991.